apptension/tech-radar/README.md

 - Update `.firebasesrc` file with your own project name

-- Environment variables for Firebase Functions are coming from Google Secret Manager Please take a look at `.secret.local` to see the required structure for it and upload them to Google Secret Manager for your application following these instructions: [Setting Firebase config](https://firebase.google.com/docs/functions/config-env#secret-manager)
+- Environment variables for Firebase Functions are coming from Google Secret Manager Please take a look at `.secret.example` to see the required structure for it and upload them to Google Secret Manager for your application following these instructions: [Setting Firebase config](https://firebase.google.com/docs/functions/config-env#secret-manager)

 ## Usage